 Small fleabane in the New Forest

 At the end of August, a rare and peculiar little plant emerges across the National Trust commons at Bramshaw: small fleabane.
-We are very lucky to have the this protected plant residing on our New Forest commons.
+We are very lucky to have this protected plant residing on our New Forest commons.

 Small fleabane pulicaria vulgaris is a small plant, with reddish stems and yellow flower heads.
 It is an annual, producing up to 10,000 seeds per average plant.